rileypsmith/DNN-stock-trader/README.md

 # DNN-stock-trader
 A comparison of LSTM vs Deep Q-learning for a simple stock trader, and an explanation of why data used is insufficient for accurate results.
+The point of the analysis that follows is to explore how vanilla LSTM networks and LSTM-based reinforcement learning may be used for intelligent sequence modeling and to explore the different ways these methods lend to setting up and solving a simple problem like stock trading.
+Ultimately this analysis will not produce a protifable stock trader and I discourage anyone from using these results as the basis for actual stock trading.

 ## LSTM Networks
 LSTM (long short-term memory) networks are a popular framework of recurrent